esphome/esphome-docs/guides/faq.rst

 and then select ``Manual download``).
 For direct esphome command line based installs you can access the file under ``<CONFIG_DIR>/<NODE_NAME>/.pioenvs/<NODE_NAME>/firmware.bin``.

+Second, you need to put the ESP in :ref:`programming mode <esphome-phy-con-prg>` while connecting it to your computer.

-To flash a firmware file downloaded from Home Assistant add-on Dashboard, you can use:
+Third, to flash a firmware file downloaded from Home Assistant add-on Dashboard, you can use:

 - `ESPHome Web <https://web.esphome.io/>`__ web-based installer, which requires a browser that supports WebSerial, like Google Chrome or Microsoft Edge.
 Connect the board to your computer, make sure it's detected as a :ref:`serial port <esphome-phy-con-drv>`, and press **Connect**.
 Give the requested permission in the browser and in the popup box that appears, select the serial device which connects to your ESP.
 Then press **Install**, and browse for the binary file you downloaded from the Dashboard in the step above.
 Note that the file will be processed locally, it won't be uploaded to any cloud service.
 - *esptool* `from the GitHub repository <https://github.com/espressif/esptool/releases>`__, package from your distro or install it yourself with ``pip install esptool`` (in case of Linux).